PrimaMateria/blog/primamateria-blog/content/20250412-transistor/index.md

 TODO: go again about it.
 Focus more about how I learned about the reality check, and how I unerstood how hFE is not reliable for calculations.

+The transistor’s h<sub>FE</sub> in saturation is lower than in active mode but not zero.

 ## Study 2: active transistor

 <div style="margin-top: 24px">